iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/revocation.md

 | :--- | :--- | :--- |
 | `status` | Current status of the revocation, either `revoked` or `pending`.[^1] | ✔ |

 [^1] The status should be `revoked` if the credential or signing key is confirmed to be revoked, and `pending` if the revocation has been accepted but not yet performed or committed.
 For instance, a revocation that updates a DID document may require waiting for the update transaction to be confirmed, or it could be queued for a batch update.
 If the [revoker](#roles) is unable to perform the revocation or rejects the request for any reason, they MUST instead respond with a [`problem-report`](#problem-reports).
-Care should be taken not to reveal which credentials are under control of the revoker to prevent privacy-revealing brute-force attacks.
+Care should be taken not to reveal which credentials are under the control of the revoker to prevent privacy-revealing brute-force attacks.

 The [trusted-party](#roles) SHOULD verify that the credential is actually revoked after this message is received.
 The [revocation protocol](#Revocation) MAY be polled by a [trusted-party](#roles) by re-sending the same request to confirm revocation if the status of `pending` is received.
 In the case of a public ledger, however, the [trusted-party](#roles) can query the public state of the verification method themselves to confirm revocation.